artuurog/Machine_Learning_LAB/README.md

 - [Resources](https://github.com/artuurog/Machine_Learning_LAB/blob/main/README.md#resources)

 ---
+## What is a Vision-Language Model?

+A Vision-Language Model (VLM) is a neural network that can process:
+- Images
+- Text
+- (Sometimes video)

+It learns a shared representation between vision and language, allowing it to describe images, answer questions about images (_Visual Question Answering_), follow visual instructions (_Visual prompting_), generate action plans based on visual context and many other tasks.

+In this lab, the VLM will receive:

+**Input**
+- RGB image of the scene
+- Text instruction (e.g., “Pick the blue block and place it on the green block”)

+**Output**
+- A structured action plan (e.g., object → position → action sequence)

+The action plan has to be converted into low-level control actions.

+---

-## Project Structure and Phases
+## Project Workflow

 The project is organized into the following phases:

 1. **Background and Setup**
-   Define the problem, tools, and software environment.
-Installation and configuration of required libraries and frameworks.
+   - Define the problem, tools, and software environment
+   - Installation and configuration of required libraries and frameworks
-   Clearly identify the inputs and outputs of each module and function you will use.
+   - Set up MuJoCo simulation
+   - Create a Hugging Face account and get an API key
+   - Define the task (what the robot has to do)

-3. **Perception**
+2. **Perception**
    Processing sensor data (e.g. RGB images, robot states) to extract meaningful information about the environment.

-4. **Reasoning and Decision-Making**
+   Input:
+    - RGB image (from simulation or real camera)

+    Tasks:

+    - Capture image

+    - Preprocess image with segmentation model, object detection (if necessary)

+    - Format input for the VLM (textual prompt + image)

+    Output:

+    - A function that returns structured scene information.

+3. **Reasoning**
    Applying VLMs to interpret perceptual inputs and decide which actions the robot should take.
-The model will receive a textual instruction from the human user, and generate an action plan accordingly.

-5. **Action and Control**
+   Input:

+    - Scene image

+    - User instruction

+    Task:

+    - Query the VLM

+    - Extract structured output

+    Here you may use prompt engineering and force structured JSON outputs to guide the reasoning and constrain response format.

+    Deliverable:

+    - A structured task plan

+4. **Action translation**
-   Translating decisions ("pick red cube") into robot actions, such as motion ("x y z") and manipulation ("open/close gripper").
+   Translating decisions (_"pick red cube"_) into robot actions, such as motion (_"x y z"_) and manipulation (_"open/close gripper"_).
+   Convert semantic commands into:
+   - Target Cartesian coordinates

+   - Gripper commands (open/close)

+   - Motion sequence

+    Deliverable:

+    - Executable motion plan in MuJoCo.

-6. **Experiments**
+5. **Experiments**
    Test the action plan on the simulated robot.
-Try it on the real robot once you are satisfied with your simulations.
+Try it on the real robot only when you are satisfied with your simulations.
+    - Test success rate

+    - Analyze errors

+    - Identify failure modes

+6. **Real Robot Deployment on ABB GoFa**

+Transfer validated pipeline to the physical robot.
+SAFETY AND VALIDATION ARE MANDATORY BEFORE EXECUTION!

-8. **Evaluation and Analysis**
+7. **Evaluation and Analysis**
-   Testing the system, analyzing performance, and discussing limitations and possible improvements.
+   - Testing the system, analyzing performance, and discussing limitations and possible improvements
+   - Use different models and compare their performance
+   - Try different requests and check the task plan and robot execution

 ---